E-Collar & Off-Leash Dog Training in Knoxville, TN

 What Is an E-Collar and How Does It Work?

-An e-collar (electronic collar, also called a remote training collar) is a two-part system: a handheld remote controlled by the trainer or owner, and a receiver collar worn by the dog.
-When the trainer presses a button on the remote, the collar delivers one of three signals to the dog: an audible tone, a vibration, or a gentle static stimulation.
+An e-collar (electronic collar, also called a remote training collar or electronic dog training collar) is a two-part system: a handheld remote controlled by the trainer or owner, and a receiver collar worn by the dog.
+When the handler presses a button, the collar delivers one of three signals: an audible tone, a vibration, or a gentle static stimulation.

 The static stimulation is comparable to the sensation from a TENS unit used in physical therapy — a mild, pulsing feeling that gets the dog's attention without causing pain.
-Professional-grade e-collars like the ones we use at Off Leash K9 Training have 100 levels of stimulation, starting at levels so subtle that most humans can't even feel them.
+The professional-grade e-collars we use for dog training at Off Leash K9 Training have 100 levels of stimulation, starting at levels so subtle most humans can't even feel them.
 We always start at the lowest level the dog can perceive and work up only as needed.

 The e-collar is not a shock collar.
-The term "shock collar" refers to outdated, crude devices from the 1960s–1980s that had only a few intensity levels and were often used as punishment.
+"Shock collar" refers to outdated, crude devices from the 1960s–1980s that had only a few intensity levels and were often used as punishment.
 Modern professional e-collars are precision communication tools — a different technology entirely.

 Included free with every obedience program

-Every Off Leash K9 Training obedience program includes an e-collar and 15-foot training leash at no additional cost.
-You don't need to purchase one separately.
-We provide the exact same professional-grade equipment our trainers use, and we teach you exactly how to use it before your dog goes home.
+Every Off Leash K9 Training obedience program includes a professional-grade e-collar and 15-foot training leash at no additional cost — yours to keep.
+You don't buy one separately.
+We provide the exact equipment our trainers use and teach you precisely how to use it before your dog goes home.
+Call (865) 383-3647 with any questions.

-We never put an e-collar on a dog and start pressing buttons.
-That's not training — that's punishment, and it doesn't work.
-Here's our actual process:
+We never put an e-collar on a dog and start pressing buttons — that's not training.
+Here is our actual, proven process:

 Teach commands first

-Your dog learns every command through positive reinforcement and leash pressure before the e-collar is ever introduced.
-The dog must understand what "sit," "down," "come," and "heel" mean before we layer in the e-collar.
+Your dog learns every command through positive reinforcement and leash pressure before the e-collar is introduced — sit, down, come, place, and heel.

-We find your dog's "working level" — the lowest stimulation they can perceive.
-For most dogs, this is between level 5 and 15 out of 100.
-The dog wears the collar for several sessions before any stimulation is used.
+We identify your dog's individual "working level" — the lowest stimulation it can perceive.
+For most dogs that's 5–15 of 100.
+The dog wears the collar for several sessions first.

 Pair with known commands

-We use the e-collar to reinforce commands the dog already knows.
-A light tap on the remote paired with a familiar command teaches the dog that the sensation means "pay attention to the command you just heard."
+A light cue paired with a familiar command teaches the dog the sensation means "respond to what you just heard."
+Responding turns it off.

-Once the dog understands the e-collar communication, we gradually increase distance and introduce real-world distractions — other dogs, people, squirrels, traffic — proving obedience in every environment.
+We gradually increase distance and add real-world distractions — other dogs, people, squirrels, traffic — proving off-leash obedience in every environment.

-We do not use e-collars on puppies under 5 months old.
-Puppies learn through our AKC S.T.A.R. program using positive reinforcement, clicker/marker training, and gentle guidance.
-We also offer a Basic Marker Mastery program that uses no e-collar at all — purely positive reinforcement for dogs and owners who prefer that approach.
-The e-collar is a tool, not a requirement, and we respect every owner's comfort level.
+We do not use e-collars on puppies under 5 months.
+Puppies learn through our AKC S.T.A.R.
+Puppy program using positive reinforcement, marker training, and gentle guidance.
+We also offer Basic Marker Mastery, which uses no e-collar at all.
+The e-collar is a tool, not a requirement — we respect every owner's comfort level.

 E-Collar Myths vs. Facts